titenkov/belarusian-keyboard/README.md

 brew install belarusian-keyboard
 ```

-To start using it, add the belarusian keyboard in the settings (*Keyboard / Input Sources*)
+To start using it, add the belarusian keyboard in the settings (*System Preferences > Keyboard > Input Sources*)

 ```bash
 open /System/Library/PreferencePanes/Keyboard.prefPane